atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 In response to a selection change you want to call `render` on the minimum amount of `Draggable` and `Droppable` components as possible.
 In our example application whenever the selection changes we re-render the entire tree.
 This approach will not scale.
 Therefore we suggest using the optimisations listed above.

-In the event of a 'unselect all action' you might need to render a lot of components at once to clear their selected styles.
+In the event of a 'unselect all' action you might need to render a lot of components at once to clear their selected styles.
 For most usages this will be fine.
 If you want to go further you will need to avoid calling `render` for selection style changes.

 - You could look into using the [dynamic shared styles pattern](https://medium.com/@alexandereardon/dragging-react-performance-forward-688b30d40a33).
 - You could apply a **unique** data attribute to each item and then apply the *selected* style to it using selectors dynamically in a parent component.

+Additionally, when a drag starts we can also update the appearance of a lot of `Draggables` at once.
+Therefore you will need to solve this problem in the same was as the 'unselect all' action.

 ### Drag count